dyne/Zenroom/docs/article/views/decode_language_patterns.md

 # Introduction

 The main way to communicate with a DECODE node and operate its functions is via a language, rather than an API.
 All read and write operations affecting entitlements and accessing attributes can be expressed in a smart-rule language, which we intend to design and develop to become a robust open standard for authorisation around personal data.
-The DECODE smart-rule language will aim to naturally avoid complex constructions and define sets of transformations that can be then easily represented with visual metaphors.
+The DECODE smart-rule language will aim to naturally avoid complex constructions and define sets of transformations that can be then easily represented with visual metaphors; in terms of programming language it will be deterministic and side effect-free in order to better prove its correctness.

 At this stage of the research, this document is split in 3 sections: